Laser

 Mild flare-ups are normal and should not be a cause for concern.
 Occasional flare-ups typically appear because one’s body is still in a phase of healing.
 Corrective care can last anywhere from a few months to a couple of years depending on the severity of a patient’s condition.

-- NP
+- JH

 Read More Testimonials